metalsoft-io/metalcloud-sdk-go/docs/NetworkFabricFabricConfiguration.md

 ### NewNetworkFabricFabricConfiguration

-`func NewNetworkFabricFabricConfiguration(fabricType string, topologyType string, ) *NetworkFabricFabricConfiguration`
+`func NewNetworkFabricFabricConfiguration(fabricType FabricType, topologyType FabricTopologyType, ) *NetworkFabricFabricConfiguration`

 NewNetworkFabricFabricConfiguration instantiates a new NetworkFabricFabricConfiguration object This constructor will assign default values to properties that have it defined,